LaserDisc: Impact and decline

+Later years: 1996-2001

+By 1995, several companies began to invest in the developing DVD and knew that the future of LaserDisc was to be short-lived.
+The Video Software Dealers Association (VSDA) Convention in the middle of 1996 though highlighted the mixed consensus by some executives whether or not LaserDisc could be replaced by DVD.
+Throughout 1996, knowledge about DVD spread through the public and the sale of LaserDisc players was already noticeably diminishing by 1996.
+Nevertheless, sales of LaserDisc titles stood relatively firm (though with a small decline) around the same time.
+This was aided by the delayed release of DVD which was supposed to occur around Labor Day Weekend, 1996.

 Although the LaserDisc format was supplanted by DVD by the late 1990s, many LaserDisc titles are still highly coveted by movie enthusiasts (for example, Disney's Song of the South which is unavailable in the US in any format, but was issued in Japan on LaserDisc.)
 This is largely because there are many films that are still only available on LaserDisc and many other LaserDisc releases contain supplementary material not available on subsequent DVD versions of those films.
 Until the end of 2001, many titles were released on VHS, LaserDisc, and DVD in Japan.